-Well, I had a great opportunity to interact with the transgender community and I must say it’s a lot better when you get to know people who are different than the rest.
-Moreover, the insights you gain from them fuel your understanding of sexuality and the way one carries himself in the modern dating society.
+Well, I had a great opportunity to interact with the transgender community, and I must say it’s a lot better when you get to know people who are different from the rest.
+Moreover, the insights you gain from them fuel your understanding of sexuality and the way you carry yourself in the modern dating society.

 While interacting with them, I came across an unfamiliar term.
 Moreover, people might misunderstand this term and end up resonating with it.
 It is called ‘demisexuality’.

 Demisexuality and the dawn of the asexual spectrum:

 You must be thinking that this has to do something with being attracted to ‘Demi-kind-of-a-thing’, which may be attracted to Demi Lovato or Demi Moore or maybe it is something in which an individual is half-attracted to others.

 The term may seem confusing initially; however, there is no better term to describe it.

 So, ‘What is Demisexuality?’

 It is a state of being sexually or romantically attracted only to people with whom one has a strong emotional bond.

 “Where does this lie on the sexuality spectrum with most of us being unaware of it?”

 Well, the executive director of Asexual Outreach, Brian Langevin, coined the term ‘demisexuality’, saying that “It is a sexual orientation similar to homosexuality or bisexuality but comes under the grey-asexuality spectrum.”